Patrick J. Adams Biography

 Personal life

-Adams has been married to Pretty Little Liars star Troian Bellisario since December 2016.
+Adams has been married to Troian Bellisario, star of Pretty Little Liars, since December 10, 2016 in Santa Barbara, California.
 The two met in 2009 when they were cast opposite each other in the play Equivocation.
-Prior to his appearance on Pretty Little Liars, Adams and Bellisario had broken up; but they got back together after Adams' guest appearance on Pretty Little Liars in 2010.
-Adams and Bellisario married on December 10, 2016, in Santa Barbara, California.
-In October 2018, Adams announced the birth of the couple's firstborn, a daughter.
+Prior to his appearance on Pretty Little Liars, Adams and Bellisario had broken up; but they got back together after Adams's guest appearance in 2010.
+In October 2018, Adams announced the birth of the couple's firstborn, a daughter named Aurora.
 The couple's second daughter was born in May 2021.

-In an episode of the podcast Katie's Crib hosted by actress Katie Lowes, Adams and Bellisario said their second child was born in their car in the hospital's parking lot due to accelerated labour, the hospital staff quickly *isting within minutes of the delivery.
+In an episode of the podcast Katie's Crib hosted by actress Katie Lowes, Adams and Bellisario said their second child was born in their car in the hospital's parking lot due to accelerated labour.
+Hospital staff quickly *isted them within minutes of the delivery.
+Adams is a naturalized citizen of the United States.

 Filmography